LumoSQL/lumosql/README.md

 * If we import more of the speed tests from SQLite identified above, then we will have a problem with several LMDB and at least two BDB instances, where the SQLite tests will fail.
-In most cases this is about the LMDB port needing to be more complete but in some it is about relevance, where some backends will always need to have additional tests (for example, BDB has more extensive user management than SQLite).
+In most cases this is about the LMDB port needing to be more complete but in some it is about relevance, where some SQLite tests will not apply.
+In addition some backends will always need to have additional tests (for example, BDB has more extensive user management than SQLite).